Wesleyan portrait of Hari Krishnan

 Krishnan’s scholarly repertoire is as extensive as his choreographic one.
 His research covers historic and sociological themes, from queerness and global cultural politics in dance to representations of Bharatanatyam in film.
 These research themes deeply inform his choreography, and vice-versa.
 His monograph, Celluloid Classicism: Early Tamil Cinema and the Making of Modern Bharatanatyam (Wesleyan University Press, 2019) won a special citation from the 2020 de la Torre Bueno© First Book Award Committee of the Dance Studies Association.
 The book has been hailed as “an invaluable addition to the scholarship on Bharatanatyam.”

-Some of his recent awards, honors and nominations include a Jacob’s Pillow Lab Residency (2024), Wesleyan’s Provost Research Award (2023), a National Dance Project Grant (2023) for his upcoming creation Rowdies in Love, an Eldred Family Choreography Nomination (2021), two Mellon Foundation Grants (2021 and 2023, with Krishnan as co-recipient with Professor Lionel Popkin and SADA: South Asian Diasporic Dance Artists), and the Eramus Mundus Residency Award (2015).
+Some of his honors and recognitions include a Guggenheim Fellowship (2024), a Jacob’s Pillow Lab Residency (2024), Wesleyan’s Provost Research Award (2023), a National Dance Project Grant (2022) for his upcoming creation Rowdies in Love, an Eldred Family Choreography Nomination (2021), two Mellon Foundation Grants (2021 and 2023, with Krishnan as co-recipient with Professor Lionel Popkin and SADA: South Asian Diasporic Dance Artists), and the Eramus Mundus Residency Award (2015).
 He is also the recipient of a Bessie Nomination for Outstanding Performance (New York City, 2013); the Bessie Schoenberg Choreographic Residency Award (2013); the Desi Canadian Achiever Award (2011); a Dora Mavor Moore Nomination (2009) for Best Choreography (Theater) and several grants from Toronto Arts Council, Ontario Arts Council, Canada Council for the Arts, Bank of Montreal and Laidlaw Foundation.

 https://www.mdpi.com/2076-0752/12/3/122